 How to Live Green, Everyday

 Although we hear about Green more than ever, not everybody thinks quite the same way about what it really means, and more importantly how to apply its basic principles to their daily lives.
 Besides promotion and implementation of basic ideas and principles such as various forms of renewable energy, I like to define Green Living or Sustainable Design, as a way of thinking about our planet, its precious resources and how to live in a more sustainable and healthy environment while saving some Green!

 It’s about the awareness and impact of our activities on the environment and how the results of which affect our lives and well beings.
 As we witness the global climate change and its impact on the way of life around the planet, we may feel helpless and overwhelmed.
-But there are a number of simple things we can be aware of and do every day, to do our share, no matter how small, to help.
+But there are a number of simple things we can be aware of and do every day to fulfil our share, no matter how small.

 At its core, Green principles deal with four basic area of concerns.
 Although in the big picture they demand long term planning and major investments, there are simple things we can do every day to do our share.